arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.05.16
+>senescence - noun. - the condition or process of deterioration with age.

 ### 05.04.16
 Sylvia Plath's family nickname (she signed her letters home with it) was Sivvy.